dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 These issues are relatively uninteresting -- no SQL injection, cross-site scripting or other severe vulnerabilities.
 However, RailsGoat contains these vulnerabilities.
 Why didn't ZAP find them?

-The main reason is that [ZAP's baseline scan](https://www.zaproxy.org/docs/docker/baseline-scan/) performs basic HTTP spidering and analyzes the results passively, rather than performing active or authenticated scanning.
+[ZAP's baseline scan](https://www.zaproxy.org/docs/docker/baseline-scan/) performs basic HTTP spidering and analyzes the results passively, rather than performing active or authenticated scanning.
 ZAP's baseline scan doesn't find many URLs (14 during my testing, which is a small subset of all RailsGoat URLs):
 ![ZAP small number of URLs](screenshots-new/18-small-number-of-URLs.png)

 ZAP can discover application URLs using two spidering methods:
 - The [traditional spider](https://www.zaproxy.org/docs/desktop/addons/automation-framework/job-spider/) makes HTTP requests and parses the resulting HTML for links.
 - The [AJAX spider](https://www.zaproxy.org/docs/desktop/addons/ajax-spider/automation/) makes HTTP requests and analyzes the resulting HTML *and* JavaScript by "clicking" links inside a ZAP-managed web browser.
 Compared with the traditional spider this does a better job discovering URLs in JavaScript-heavy web applications, and is slower and more resource-intensive.

 RailsGoat uses a mix of HTML and JavaScript URLs.
-Most RailsGoat URLs require being logged in to discover.
-Since ZAP's baseline scan uses the traditional spider without authentication or active scanning, the scan finishes quickly but doesn't find severe or complex-to-discover issues.
+Most RailsGoat URLs are gated behind authentication.
+Since ZAP's baseline scan uses the traditional spider without authentication or active scanning, the scan finishes quickly but doesn't find severe or harder-to-discover issues.
 Later in the lab you will configure ZAP to perform a more comprehensive, authenticated, slower scan.

 Back in the browser, cancel the `hold-RailsGoat-open` job:
 ![Cancel hold-RailsGoat-Open job](screenshots-new/19-cancel-hold-open-job.png)

-Now you've explored the lab a bit, and learned:
+Now you've explored the lab environment a bit, and learned:
 - How to create a Jenkins job from a `Jenkinsfile`
 - The basic structure of a Jenkins pipeline/job
-- How the `docker-compose` default networking setup allows containers to access each other via hostnames
+- How default `docker-compose` networking setup allows containers to access each other via hostnames
-- How to identify which containers a job uses, and get a shell/execute commands in those containers
+- How to identify which containers a job uses, and manually execute commands in those containers
 - How to manually run a ZAP baseline scan

 ## Dynamic Analysis (DAST)
 ### ZAP Baseline Scan
-TODO: add automated ZAP baseline scan

 ### ZAP Authenticated Scan
 TODO: add automated ZAP authenticated scan